lengushuru/first_capstone/README.md

 <!-- > Write a message to encourage readers to support your project -->

-If you like this project Give a ⭐️! shout out to Cindy Shin whose design was helpful during building of this page
+If you like this project Give a ⭐️!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>